 Each term, we offer different learning experiences in which students can engage through external providers.
 The places in these programs are limited and there is a small fee to participate in some programs.
 Please check the program offerings for Term 1 below.
-To confirm your child's place in a program, please complete the consent form and make payment (if applicable) to B Block Student Services by Friday 7 February 2020 (please note that programs may reach capacity prior to this date).
-Payments can be made in cash or by credit card.

 During Term 1, all Year 7 students will participate in our Peer Support Program.
 The following Term 1 programs are on offer to students in Year 8 to 12.

 Suitability: Year 11 students Cost: Free Date: Monday 10 February Time: 2:45pm – 3:45pm Venue: BSHS

 The Learner (L) Program explores the phases of learning to drive and provides real-world approaches to improve the quality of and access to driving lessons.
 Students will discover practical information and strategies to assist them in passing their practical driving test and unpack what it means to be a good mate in the passenger seat, brainstorming tangible strategies to do so.

 For more information, please visit the RACQ website.

 Suitability: Year 12 students Cost: Free Date: Monday 10 February Time: 2:45pm – 3:45pm Venue: BSHS